vzhukovskii/che-bookmark-plugin/README.md

 #### Plugin Structure

 To find out how plugins are arranged in the Eclipse Che you can visit official repository ([plugins](https://github.com/eclipse/che/tree/master/plugins)) and see how they have been made.
-There are a few predefined plugins.
+There are few predefined plugins.

 But we will start from the scratch.
 For this we will create an empty maven project and define parent and dependency management in the `pom.xml`